Email is dead.

 The end of one campaign, like the end of a chapter in a book, is simply the setting for the next chapter.
 What that means is that all your campaigns are connected – just like every chapter in a book is connected.

 The success of your next campaign is dependent on your monitoring and measuring the processes and results of your previous campaign.
 Keep tabs on all the important metrics of each campaign and use that data to improve your future campaigns

 Email marketing can be quite a tricky minefield to navigate.
 But with these 13 email marketing tips to guide you, I believe you’ll come out of your next campaign victorious.
-These tips will help you run successful email marketing campaigns in 2020 and into the future.
+These tips will help you run successful email marketing campaigns in the future.

 Don’t worry, if all this seems overwhelming, reach out and we’ll help you plan and execute campaigns that will leave your competitors green with envy.
 As for you, the only green you’ll experience are the Benjamins you’ll be taking to the bank.

 Is your company frustrated by lackluster app engagement?
 That tiny icon on users' phones might be waving, but is it getting the attention it deserves?
 Beyond the initi